- Please select a sea basin

 Funding for Black Sea projects

 Marine and maritime-related EU-funded projects can be found across various policy areas and are financed by various EU funds.
-Especially the Instrument for Pre-accession Assistance (IPA) and the European Neighbourhood and Partnership Instrument (ENPI) provide financial support for actions in this region.
+Especially the Instrument for Pre-accession Assistance (IPA) and the European Neighbourhood Instrument (ENI) provide financial support for actions in this region.

 The latter finances the Black Sea Basin Joint Operational Programme 2007-13, which aims to contribute to a stronger and sustainable economic and social development of the region.